tigunia-dave/learn-pages/index.md

 layout: home
 ---

+# Set up Entra ID Auth for SQL Server 2022 and up

+## Prerequisites
+Follow the [Microsoft documentation].

+## Process
+> [!Warning]
+> The Microsoft documentation says that the initial user chosen will be made a SQL admin
+1.
 This is a *bare-minimum* template to create a Jekyll site that uses the [Just the Docs] theme.
 You can easily set the created site to be published on [GitHub Pages] – the [README] file explains how to do that, along with other details.

 If [Jekyll] is installed on your computer, you can also build and preview the created site *locally*.
 This lets you test changes before committing them, and avoids waiting for GitHub Pages.[^1] And you will be able to deploy your local build to a different platform than GitHub Pages.